saleor/cli/docs/README.md

 ```
 saleor app deploy

-Deploy this Saleor App repository to Vercel
+[DEPRECATED] Deploy this Saleor App repository to Vercel

 Options:
       --json             Output the data as JSON  [boolean]